 SBA 504/CDC Loans

 Some franchisors offer financing to support franchisees.
 Franchisors want to make it easy for ambitious business owners to grow their franchises, so they’ll offer guidance and attractive rates to their franchisees as incentives.
-Some of these entities make the process easy to understand and provide discounts for performing specific actions (i.e., opening multiple branches).
+In addition, some of these entities make the process easy to understand and provide discounts for performing specific actions (i.e., opening multiple branches).

 Commercial Bank Loans